SF officials plan to ditch paper building permits

 The Planning Commision and the Building Inspection Commission squeezed onto a shared dias Thursday to hear the new plans, which would not take effect until this summer at the earliest.

-“It’s very regularly reported in the news how long our permit process takes,” said Michael Christensen, principal planner for the Planning Department.
+“It’s very regularly reported in the news how long our permit process takes,” said Michael Christensen, principal planner for the Permit Center.
 By reworking the system, he said, new housing could be approved more quickly – a pressing need in San Francisco, where limited housing availability has contributed to eye-watering costs.

-Today’s meeting was an informational session to gather feedback on the proposed changes and did not involve a vote.
-The Planning Department intends to submit legislation for the overhaul in the coming months.
+Today’s meeting was an informational session to gather feedback on the proposals and did not involve a vote.
+The Planning Department and the Department of Building Inspection, which worked jointly on the project, intend to submit legislation for the overhaul in the coming months.

 Commissioner Joel Koppel said that the proposed changes could also combat corruption in the permitting process, a thorny issue that has dogged the department for years.
 In 2020, department head Tom Hui was suspended over a decade of misconduct, and multiple building inspectors have been investigated for cronyism, bribery, and fraud.